 Jan van Driel is a professor of science education at Melbourne Graduate School of Education, University of Melbourne.
 He is also co-editor-in-chief of the International Journal of Science Education.
 His research focuses on science teacher knowledge and professional learning in the context of pre-service teacher education and educational innovation.
 As a former schoolteacher, he holds the view that an educational researcher should be engaged in issues of practice and policy.
 Therefore, most of his research is done in close collaboration with schools and teachers, and he publishes regularly in professional journals and gives lectures and workshops at conferences for teachers.
 Jan is passionate about working with HDR students and is keen for ASERA to support HDR students.

-Jan is a general member of the ASERA Board.
+Jan is a general member of the ASERA Board and mentor of ASERA ECR/HDRs.

-Kathy is the conference convenor for ASERA 52 (2021) which will be held in June, Adelaide, SA.
+Rachel is the conference co-convenor for ASERA 53 (2022) which will be held in June, Perth, WA.